Ibrahim6898/alx-system_engineering-devops/README.md

-This is the working directory
+This directory contaims the solution for the shell redirectory projec. solution to shell redirection